 to the west.

-70 percent of the monument is designated as Wilderness.
-Elevations range from 5300' at the Rio Grande to 8,180 feet at the top of Boundary Peak Bandelier offers a variety of scenery and habitats.
-Hikers will find more than 70 miles of trails accessing sweeping mesa tops, lush canyons, and isolated archeological sites.
-Hiking choices vary in distance and difficulty, with choices including: four miles one-way to the 600' deep gorge of Alamo Canyon; six miles one-way to the ancestral pueblo of Yapashi; a 22-mile loop to Painted Cave in Capulin Canyon; about seven miles one-way to the densely forested upper part of Frijoles Canyon, repeatedly crossing El Rito de los Frijoles (Bean Creek).
+Seventy percent of the monument is designated as Wilderness.
+With 70-plus miles of trails and elevations from 5300’ at the Rio Grande to over 10,000’ at the top of Cerro Grande, Bandelier offers a variety of scenery and habitats.
+Hikers will inevitably encounter challenging terrain, sweeping mesa tops, lush canyons, and isolated archeological sites.
+Hiking choices vary in distance and difficulty, with choices including: four miles one-way to the 600’ deep gorge of Alamo Canyon; six miles one-way to the ancestral pueblo of Yapashi; a 22-mile loop to Painted Cave in Capulin Canyon; about seven miles one-way to the densely forested upper part of Frijoles Canyon, repeatedly crossing El Rito de los Frijoles (Bean Creek).
 Two westbound trails leave the monument to enter Dome Wilderness.
-Pets, campfires, bicycles, and the use of weapons are not allowed in the monument's Wilderness.